Loschcode/rails_async_migrations/README.md

 This is all up to you, but be aware this solves some problems, but makes you think of the different strategies you should adopt, depending your project.

-**Your migrations should be written being aware it'll be run on a parallel daemon which can crash, restart and try things again**
+**Your asynchronous migrations should be written being aware it'll be run on a parallel daemon which can crash, restart and try things again**

 ## Requirements